 - Bake for 20 to 25 minutes, until firm to the touch.

 - Cool and refrigerate.
-Before serving, cut into squares.
+Before serving, cut into squares (easier if they are cold from the fridge).
 If desired, sift a fine layer of cocoa powder over the surface, brushing off the excess cocoa for a velvety finish.